tvitcom/shdeploy/README.md

 NOTICE:
 -------
 i.
-For VBoxLinuxAdditional you will mount the disk and set fs-folders before deployment process.
+For VBoxLinuxAdditional you will mount the disk and install before the deployment process.